lavrovd/psd-reader/README.md

 Requirements
 ------------

-A modern "evergreen" browser with support for HTML5.
+A modern and up-to-date "evergreen" browser with support for HTML5 and typed arrays.

+There are no dependencies.

 Limitations